Browse Faulkner, Field, Fitzgerald, Fleming, Forester, Fuller and more

 $35.00

-[Armed Services Editions] Fontaine, Robert.
-The Happy Time.
+[Armed Services Editions] Foley, Martha (editor).
+The Best American Short Stories 1943.
 NY, Armed Services Editions, n.d.
-(1946), first edition thus, wrappers.
+(1944), first edition thus, wrappers.
 Softcover.
-No. 910 in this important series, a humorous novel, illustrated by Roger Duvoisin, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good plus.
-JD34618
+No. G-206 in this important series, foreword by Foley, includes Wallace Stegner's Chip Off the Old Block, also includes John Cheever, William Faulkner, William Saroyan, James Thurber, Eudora Welty, etc., issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Bright and clean, very good or better.
+JD36355

 $35.00